bramalho/azure-go-web-app/readme.md

 docker push bramalho/azure-go-web-app
 ```

-The image will be published in [docker hub](https://hub.docker.com/r/bramalho/azure-go-web-app).
+The image will be published in your [docker hub](https://hub.docker.com/r/bramalho/azure-go-web-app).

 ## Infrastructure